antfu/talks/2025-10-09/src/slides.md

 [click] This is actually totally make sense, because Vite is a framework-agnostic tool.
 Agnostic means that we don't know about the framework you use, we shouldn't know.
 This gives Vite great flexibility and extensibility to be the infrastructure of modern framework, but also made Vite hard to present the interesting information that are more closer to the actual Vite users, like the app we are building, or the state of the framework we are using etc.

-If you see the graph on the right, imagine each circle represents a specific framework or intergrations.
+[click] If you look at the graph on the right, imagine each circle represents a specific framework or intergrations.
 Being agnostic means that Vite DevTools can only be the [click] common divisor among all the frameworks, which is not quite limited to always useful to the majority of the users.

 [click] That's why the next thing we are going to talk about is, Extensibility.
 In order to bring intersting, framework specific information to the users, we have to provide the capability for frameworks to do so.
 -->